MathuC/freespeech/README.md

 Fixed some bugs regarding the encryption of the message

 #### 22/08/2020
 I was storing the HEK as a session variable which is destroyed when the browser is closed (or so I thought).
 Then, I started doubting this method, since the session variable is easily accessible through the server.
 If the HEK is accessible through the server for the __whole__ time the user is online, it might not be a very secure way to temporarily store it.
 I could easily log in to see who is online, then go in the server and retrieve the HEK.
-I wouldn't do that, but the user doesn't have to trust me and it would defeat the whole purpose of having an HEK if it was not securily stored somewhere only they can access.
+I wouldn't do that, but the user doesn't have to trust me and it would defeat the whole purpose of having an HEK if it was not securily stored somewhere only they can access.\
+Furthermore, new browsers like the new version of Chrome stopped destroying sessions even after you close the browser, which means that the session variables aren't destroyed either.
+So, it is possible your key is saved on the server for a very long time even after you close the browser which makes using session variable an extremely bad idea.\
 I searched online for different local storage methods and stumbled accross sessionStorage and localStorage variables. sessionStorage variables are stored on the user's browser and are destroyed when they close the __tab__.
 It was so secure, so I spent an hour changing the code so that the HEK is stored locally on the user's machine, where I have 0 access.
-This was extremely secure and user-friendly and I was very happy with this solution
+This was extremely secure and user-friendly and I was very happy with this solution.

 #### 22/08/2020
 I finished the notification.php page which lists all the user which you have a ongoing conversation with and the number of unseen messages which is done with javascript functions that parses the JSON data returned by the php script and counts the number of unseen messages for each user.